spyder-ide/spyder-website/src/routes/blog/spyder-6-remote-development/+page.md

   Sorry, your browser doesn’t support HTML5 video.
 Download the <a href="screencast.mp4">MP4 file</a>
 </video>

-We're excited to have our newest core developer, Hendrik Louzada, and our team share with you their insights and perspectives on Spyder's new remote development platform introduced in Spyder 6!
+We're excited to have our newest core developer, Hendrik Louzada, share with you his insights and perspectives on Spyder 6's new remote development architecture he helped implement!
 Join us as Hendrik shares how he got started with Spyder and the project, how the new achetecture is implemented under the hood, what challenges he faced and what he learned from them, and what's next for Spyder 6.1.0!

 ## How'd you find out about Spyder and why'd you join the project?

-Hendrick first started to work on Spyder around three years ago, developing a series of plugins to control remote magnetic resonance equipment (such as MRI machines) directly in the IDE.
+I first started to work on Spyder around three years ago, developing a series of plugins to control remote magnetic resonance equipment (such as MRI machines) directly in the IDE.
-As part of that project, he made multiple upstream contributions to Spyder itself to improve the Language Server Protocol support (LSP, the architecture that powers Spyder's code completion, introspection, analysis and formatting).
+As part of that project, I made several upstream contributions to Spyder itself to improve the Language Server Protocol support (LSP, the architecture that powers Spyder's code completion, introspection, analysis and formatting).

 In 2023, Spyder received a [Chan Zuckerberg Initiative](https://chanzuckerberg.com/) Essential Open Source Software for Science [Cycle 5 grant](https://chanzuckerberg.com/eoss/proposals/enhancing-spyder-ide-remote-support-for-scientific-research-in-python/) to implement a new remote development architecture and features in Spyder to allow users to develop and run code in remote servers and cloud machines.
-After a six-month search by Spyder lead maintainer Carlos Cordoba to find the right candidate to engineer the backend and network architecture for this project, he found Hendrik, who joined the core development team near the end of 2023.
+After a six-month search by Spyder lead maintainer Carlos Cordoba to find the right candidate to engineer the backend and network architecture for this project, he found me, so I joined the core development team near the end of 2023.

 ![New remote connection manager dialog in Spyder listing the configurable settings for a new remote host](remote-connection-manager-new.png)